-- In accordance with the ESFA Audit Code of Practice, if there is a vacancy for a coopted member of the Risk and Audit Committee, nominations will be sought from appropriate external bodies for a member with relevant skills and experience. - Student Members will not usually be eligible for appointment to Committees. - Staff and Student Members will not be eligible for appointment to the Risk and Audit Committee or Remuneration Committee.
+- In accordance with the DfE Framework and Guide for External Auditors and Reporting Accountants of Colleges, if there is a vacancy for a co-opted member of the Risk and Audit Committee, nominations will be sought from appropriate external bodies for a member with relevant skills and experience. - Student Members will not usually be eligible for appointment to Committees. - Staff and Student Members will not be eligible for appointment to the Risk and Audit Committee or Remuneration Committee.

 In the event that the dismissal of a Senior Postholder is being considered, a Special Committee will be convened in accordance with the Articles of Government.
 The Special Committee will consist of at least three Corporation members.
-The Chair of the Corporation, the Vice-Chair, the Principal and Chief Executive.
+The Chair of the Corporation, the Vice-Chair, the Chief Executive.
 Staff and Student Members will not be eligible for membership of the Special Committee.

 An Appeals Committee required to convene in accordance with Articles 16, 17 or 18 of the Articles of Government will consist of at least three Corporation members.
-The Principal and Chief Executive, and Staff and Student members will not be eligible for membership of the Appeals Committee.
+The Chief Executive, and Staff and Student members will not be eligible for membership of the Appeals Committee.
 The Chair of Corporation and the Vice Chair will not be eligible for membership of the Appeals Committee in the event of the suspension or dismissal of a Senior Postholder.
 Members of a Special Committee convened in the event of the dismissal of a Senior Postholder will not be eligible for membership of an ensuing Appeals Committee.